 The Drive composer pro enables setting and monitoring of the drive parameters and signals.
 The control panel acts as a USB/RS485 converter between Drive Application Builder, Drive composer pro and the drive.

-To setup ACS880 or DCX880 drive programming environment follow the below pre-requisites and installation steps.
+To setup drive programming environment follow the below pre-requisites and installation steps.

 Pre-requisites: